emilyvertosick/Statistics-Course/docs/03-week3.md

 ##
 ## data:  marker by trt
 ## t = 1.5816, df = 188, p-value = 0.1154
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group Drug A and group Drug B is not equal to 0
 ## 95 percent confidence interval:
 ##  -0.04858916  0.44161134
 ## sample estimates: